 The ranger slowly turned toward Martin.
 Tears in his shredded uniform revealed jaundiced, boil-covered skin.
-A swollen, softball-sized lump near his neck burst as he took a wobbling step forward, oozing pink pus down his shoulder.
+A softball-sized lump near his neck burst as he took a wobbling step forward, oozing pink pus down his shoulder.

 The odor of rotting flesh invaded Martin’s nostrils and he gagged.
 “Fucking Christ!” he said, feeling his pulse race.
 He stumbled backward and felt his ankles sink into the cold water at the river’s edge.
 “Stay back!”

 The ranger was shivering so hard it looked as if he were vibrating.
 His arms moved erratically in a palsied twitch as he shambled closer.
 Trapped gas escaped from his throat when his mouth drooped open, causing his distended belly to quiver.
 He jerked toward Martin, letting loose a growl from gaping jaws.

 Martin froze, unable to process what he was seeing.
 Before he could react, the ranger’s frigid, bony hands grasped his neck and pushed him to his knees.
 The emaciated man was strong.
 Too strong.
 Martin gasped for air as he was pressed flat to the bank beneath his attacker’s shuddering, pustulant body.

 Martin’s vision blurred as his head dunked into the icy stream.
 Seeing a close-up of the ranger’s teeth jutting from gray gums quickly brought him back to his senses.
 He groped under the water for a rock and brought it up in a clean arc against the man’s skull.
 The fist-sized stone embedded in his ranger’s head, causing him to topple to his side with a howl.